Learn more about how the Cal Poly Humboldt Library can help

 Writing Studio

-The Writing Studio (a program of the Learning Center) provides free, friendly writing support for HSU students at any stage of the writing process, from brainstorming to final touches.
+The Writing Studio (a program of the Learning Center) provides free, friendly writing support for Cal Poly Humboldt students at any stage of the writing process, from brainstorming to final touches.
 Writing consultants are undergraduate and graduate students from a range of majors who have been trained to support their peers with their writing.

 Academic Peer Coaches